Easy Pasta Salad Recipes You'll Be Making All Summer Long

 Recipe: Peanut-Noodle Salad

 Inspired by the classic Thai dish pad thai, this easy noodle salad incorporates a variety of vegetables and flavors but leaves plenty of room for add-ons and creativity.
 Cucumbers, carrots, onions, and soba noodles form the foundation for whatever you want to put together.
 For a main dish meal, try adding precooked shredded chicken or slices of beef.
-What's even better is how many ways this dish can come to the table: You can serve this dish hot, cold, or at room temperature.
+What's even better is how many ways this dish can come to the table: You can serve it hot, cold, or at room temperature.
 So prepare it early for a picnic or potluck; have it ready to go when guests come over; or bring it hot to the table ready to be devoured.
 The choice is yours.